 sudo ln -s /var/lib/snapd/snap /snap

-This section will explore some fundamental Snap command-line interface (CLI) commands.
-Understanding these commands will empower you to manage your Snap applications efficiently.
+This section explores some fundamental Snap command-line interface (CLI) commands.
+By understanding these commands, you will be able to manage your Snap applications efficiently.

 Install a Snap Package

 To install a Snap package, use the snap install command followed by the package name.
-For instance, to install the VLC media player, you would use:
+For instance, if you want to install the VLC media player, use:

 sudo snap install vlc